Skip to content

 When to use this tool

-• Supporting shelf life claims for regulatory submissions (FDA, ISO 11607)
+• Supporting shelf-life claims for FDA medical device submissions and ISO 11607 compliance

 Common mistakes to avoid

-• Not running real-time aging concurrently — ASTM F1980 recommends that accelerated aging be confirmed by real-time aging data.
-Accelerated aging alone may not be sufficient for regulatory submission
+• Ignoring concurrent real-time aging — ASTM F1980 recommends that accelerated aging be confirmed by real-time data.
+Submitting only accelerated data may not satisfy regulatory requirements long-term.

 Frequently asked questions